The RICHARD KOCHBREAKTHROUGHPRIZE is an annual essay competition run

 The competition carries a grand prize of £50,000

-On 30th November 2020, the IEA was delighted to announce the fourth RICHARD KOCHBREAKTHROUGHPRIZE.
+On 30th November 2020, the IEA was delighted to announce the fourth RICHARD KOCH BREAKTHROUGH PRIZE.
 The topic of each year’s essay question is formulated in conjunction with a prominent British MP, who identifies a policy area which they passionately believe is in need of new ideas.
-The 2020/21 question was developed in collaboration with Dehenna Davison, Member of Parliament for Bishop Auckland, who will also be on the judging panel.
+The 2020/21 question was developed in collaboration with Dehenna Davison, Member of Parliament for Bishop Auckland, who was also on the judging panel.

 In the current severe economic climate, what pro-market, pro-enterprise policy would be the best way of supercharging growth, employment and living standards in ‘left behind’ Britain?